pengutronix/flamingo/doc/content/user/getting_started.rst

 optional features for having support for 3rd party libraries without defining hard dependencies.

-For example: If you want install flamingo with markdown support you have to change your ``REQUIREMENTS.txt`` like this:
+For example: If you want to install flamingo with markdown support you have to change your ``REQUIREMENTS.txt`` like this:

 .. code-block:: txt